academe/omnipay-adyen/README.md

 ]);
 ```

-The `CreditCard` class is used to suply any billing details.
+The `CreditCard` class is used to supply any billing details.
 Shipping detais are not supported at this time, but may be later.

 ```php